 - One of the most important facts about VA Home Loans home buyers do not know is that not all lenders have the same VA Lending Requirements

-- All lenders needs to abide by and meet VA Guidelines
+- All lenders need to abide by and meet VA Guidelines

 - However, every lender can have higher credit and income standards for borrowers

-- This higher lending requirements are called lender overlays
+- These higher lending requirements are called lender overlays

 - Most lenders have overlays on VA Mortgages.
-Gustan Cho Associates Mortgage Group at USA Mortgage has zero lender overlays on government and conventional loans
+Gustan Cho Associates Mortgage Group has zero lender overlays on government and conventional loans

-- Over 75% of our borrowers are folks who are stressing over their mortgage process due to their current lender overlays or gotten a last minute mortgage denial
+- Over 75% of our borrowers are folks who are stressing over their mortgage process due to their current lender overlays or get a last-minute mortgage denial

 - Facts About VA Home Loans is Just because borrowers are told they do not qualify by one lender does not mean another lender cannot qualify them

-GCA Mortgage Group at USA Mortgage have any credit score requirements or debt to income ratio requirements.
+GCA Mortgage Group has any credit score requirements or debt to income ratio requirements.
 We have originated and funded countless of VA Loans with 580 credit score borrowers with 60% debt to income ratios.

 Veterans Can Take Advantage On 100% LTV Cash-Out Refinance

-- Even with the highest mortgage rates since 2008, their is no stopping home buyers
+- Even with the highest mortgage rates since 2008, there are no stopping home buyers

-- There are more home buyers than inventory of homes in the Continental United States
+- There are more home buyers than an inventory of homes in the Continental United States

 - Both the Federal Housing Finance Agency and HUD increased loan limits for two years in a row due to rising home prices